Crystal21/ResumeUploadByStudent/README.md

 Placement Management System

-This module is developed as a part of Placement Management System.
-Refer to v2 which is the latest one.
+This module is developed as a part of Placement Management System. v1 contains file upload without any constraints and exception handling Refer to v2 which is the latest one.

 Steps to run the project :